bntjah/lancache/README.md

-LAN-Cache v1.1.4
+LAN-Cache v1.2-unbound
 ==============

-Based off work of https://gitlab.com/frag-o-matic/lan-cache So Credits go to Bruno Gysels and MultiPlay.co.uk for the base they made!
+Based off work of https://gitlab.com/frag-o-matic/lan-cache So credits go to Bruno Gysels and MultiPlay.co.uk for the base they made!

 Come visit us @ www.cu-lan.be | www.gunsnbits.de | www.discoverpc.net/

 ## Short Changelog
 *2-24-2016 bn_:
 			- Added improvements / Ideas from Nexusofdoom

 *1-4-2017 bn_:
 			- Added unbound config
 			- Dividing the installation of DNS resolver into the corresponding folders.
 			- Added a few new dns names for Riot
 			- Noticed that the hosts was written down what to do; added that
 			- Changed a few things to make Logs a bith more clear / transparent

+*1-8-2017 fh:
+            General:
+            - Templated hosts file (as it was in "installer" branch)
+            - Updated configuration to be compatible with fhibler/lc-installer (forked from bntjah/lc-installer)
+            DNS:
+            - Replaced bind9 with unbound
+            - Improvements and fixes to unbound configuration
+            HTTPS:
+            - Incorporated sniproxy

-OS: Debian 8.5 x64 (Jessie)
+OS: Debian 8.6 amd64 (Jessie)

-If you are to lazy to read below you can use the script I created for this: https://github.com/bntjah/lc-installer (warning might contain bugs!
+This repository contains instructions and configuration details for the a service, which is used for caching binary Gaming content for lan parties.
+It is part of the repository https://github.com/bntjah/lc-installer and is used as submodule of it.
+Of course it can be used standalone as well, although please be aware that the configuration files are mostly templated and therefore have to be changed manually for the use in different environments.

+The quickest and easiest way ot get lancache up and running is the use of: https://github.com/bntjah/lc-installer (warning might contain bugs!
 So proceed on your own accord!)

+If you want to setup it manually, please follow the instructions below:

 	1) sudo apt-get install build-essential libpcre3 libpcre3-dev zlib1g-dev libreadline-dev libncurses5-dev git libssl-dev
 	2) sudo nano /etc/dhcp/dhclient.conf